-- 1.2 Perform Computations Accurately Add, subtract, multiply, or divide single digit whole numbers or simple decimals, with or without the use of a calculator or manipulatives. - 2.1 Understand and use U.S. Customary and Metric Measurements Select and use appropriate units and tools to make formal measurements. - 3.4 Understand the Concept of Functions Extend whole number patterns, using manipulatives and pictorial representations if needed. - 4.1 Apply Concepts of Size, Shape, and Spatial Relationships Arrange shapes to showcongruence, similarities, and line symmetry of shapes. - 5.1 Understand Data Analysis Read and interpret charts and graphs, including line graphs, bar graphs, frequency charts, or circle graphs.
+- 1.2 Perform Computations Accurately Add, subtract, multiply, or divide single-digit whole numbers or simple decimals, with or without the use of a calculator or manipulatives. - 2.1 Understand and use U.S. Customary and Metric Measurements Select and use appropriate units and tools to make formal measurements. - 4.1 Apply Concepts of Size, Shape, and Spatial Relationships Arrange shapes to show congruence, similarities, and line symmetry of shapes. - e 5.1 Understand Data Analysis Read and interpret charts and graphs, including line graphs, bar graphs, frequency charts, or circle graphs.